 The Utopia described in the first part of this paper must guard against the constraints and barriers of critical theory public administration as discussed.
 Utopia relies on open, transparent public discourse to develop solutions to issues.
 If residents lose their individuality and adopt the opinions of mass media or business interests, public discourse becomes ineffective.
 Citizens become disenfranchised, stop contributing and may even undermine Utopian government through negative talk or actions.
 The possibility of outside control is a threat even from the public administrator if the administrator is unable to let go of their own agenda or political goals; the administrator is perfectly positioned to take control of the process and undermine public will.
 The role of a public administrator in Utopia is described well by O’Leary as follows:

-“Public managers now find themselves not as unitary leaders of unitary organizations.
-Instead, they find themselves facilitating and operating in multiorganizational arrangements to solve problems that cannot be solved, or solved easily, by single organizations” (O’Leary, 2011, p.
-2).
+Public managers now find themselves not as unitary leaders of unitary organizations.
+Instead, they find themselves facilitating and operating in multiorganizational arrangements to solve problems that cannot be solved, or solved easily, by single organizations.
+(O’Leary, 2011, p.
+2)

-O’Leary was describing the difficult task of public administration in today’s complex world full of wicked problems but the description of a facilitator operating in a structure with many organizations and individuals, each of which has its own goals and agendas, also describes Utopian public administration.
+O’Leary was describing the difficult task of public administration in today’s complex world full of wicked problems, but the description of a facilitator operating in a structure with many organizations and individuals, each of which has its own goals and agendas, also describes Utopian public administration.

-To support this point, public administrators in Utopia face many obstacles.
-Residents are always at risk of sinking into the happy consciousness paradigm, eliminating their ability to work toward self-governance.
+Public administrators in Utopia face many obstacles.
+Residents are always at risk of sinking into happy consciousness, eliminating their ability to work toward self-governance.
 People are comforted by being able to look to others for their opinions and decisions.
 Life is easier if thought can be no more than checking on what a media authority, employer or political figure thinks about an issue.
 Thinking for oneself can be difficult and taxing; residents of Utopia may become tired of extensive public discourse and meetings.
 Over time the tendency is to allow others to make difficult decisions and to solve wicked issues.
 To the contrary, Utopian residents have deep roots in individuality and thinking for themselves.
 Public administrators can build upon this characteristic to keep public discourse open and residents engaged.
 Even so, the possibility of powerful interests ensnaring residents through media and inclusion in societal groups is a real risk for Utopian public administration.

 Further, Utopian government uses underlying principles to guide its processes and decision making.
 Use of basic principles assumes the residents subscribe to these principles but under pragmatic critical theory decisions must be made and solutions implemented to work for whatever the public will is at the time.
 If residents change their guiding principles or decide to ignore the principles adopted, pragmatic theory would accept the change as appropriate.
 Pragmatism may lead to solutions faster and it is not concerned with a solution based on sound practice or underlying higher level principles; this combination could lead to a Utopian government constantly changing its goals and contradicting previous decisions as pragmatic solutions are sought quickly and without regard to past practice.
 Attention to history, methodology based on sound practice and higher level principles used to test decisions made are all sound governmental practices not promoted in a pragmatic framework.